Search

 Crohn's Disease

-• NCT04173273: A multicenter, randomized, double-blind, parallel-group study to assess the efficacy and safety of oral etrasimod as induction and maintenance therapy for moderately to severely active Crohn’s Disease.
+• NCT06819878: This Phase III, multicenter, double-blind, placebo-controlled treat-through study will evaluate the efficacy and safety of induction and maintenance therapy with Afimkibart (also known as RO7790121) in participants with moderately to severely active Crohn’s disease (CD).

 • Janssen: Graviti